the casual critic

 My unqualified opinions about books, games and television

-#tv #superheroes
+#tv #fiction #superheroes #SF

 Warning – contains spoilers